-- Prepare an evaluative report of your service-learning teaching experience.
+- Prepare an evaluative report of your service-learning/CBR teaching experience

 *Upon request, Assistant Provost Shalom Staub will assist in identifying appropriate community partnerships or appropriate resource materials, such as discipline-specific service-learning models, service-learning based assignments, or student or course evaluation tools.

 Faculty interested in applying for this course development stipend should review the application form and contact Associate Provost Shalom Staub for the application form.
 The application asks faculty members to briefly address the following questions:

 - What are the academic/intellectual issues which you plan to address through the service-learning experience?